US IR-1 or CR-1 VisaFebruary 7, 2019

+tdo you need the US IR-1 or CR-1 Visa?
 The US IR-1 and CR-1 Visa in Thailand are the available types of visa that would get your Thai spouse into the United States.
-This types of visa are the so-called “heavy weights” of all the immigration processes that your Thai spouse should accomplish in order for her to be granted entry into the United States.
+This types of visa are the so-called “heavy weights” of all the immigration processes.
+That your Thai spouse should accomplish in order for her to be granted entry into the United States.

 US IR-1 or CR-1 Visa